CSS Gradient Generator

 1. Adjust colors, angle, position with sliders or inputs

-2. Preview the gradient appearance
+2. Preview the gradient appearance in real-time

 3. Copy generated CSS and paste into your project